myselfvanshu/ResumeForge/README.md

 Reactive Resume is packaged and distributed using the [MIT License](/LICENSE.md) which allows for commercial use, distribution, modification and private use provided that all copies of the software contain the same license and copyright.

-_By the community, for the community._
-A passion project by [Amruth Pillai](https://www.amruthpillai.com/)

 <p>
   <a href="https://www.digitalocean.com/?utm_medium=opensource&utm_source=Reactive-Resume">